nazariyv/0xbc01n/README.md

 This solution will likely not work on Mac due to its host networking limitations in Docker, not even mentioning Windows :)

+You can make it work on Mac if you follow this gist written up by one of my co-workers: https://gist.github.com/excavador/1a12c491e9057f4a8936a5aa50207099.

 ### Docker to link back and front

 I define a Dockerfile for both the backend and tje frontend.
 These can be started separately.
 There is a command in Makefile that will get the backend up for you